EloiStree/2023_10_20_CircuitPythonToX360/README.md

 Stopped because I don't have time for that at the moment.
 And because I spent time trying to add the trigger without success.
 Will come back on it eventually.  )

+Note: Bad new, I learn that Raspberry Pi Pico don't really have bluetooth.
+It has the ship but not the license.
+If I understand well.
+So not BLE